EtheryBot/Ethery/README.md

 --------------------------

-This was made by DevelopSuccess#0001 : (myself) on discord, you can get the server here : [server](https://discord.gg/HMmReacb)
+This was made by DevelopSuccess#0001 : (myself) on discord, you can get the server here : [Support Server](https://discord.gg/HMmReacb)

 › Made with discord.bot and discord bot maker.